 The beauty industry—encompassing skin care, color cosmetics, hair care, fragrances, and personal care—had a beast of a year in 2020: sales of color cosmetics fell by 33 percent globally, while overall retail sales in the beauty category declined by 15 percent.
 But the industry has been resilient in the past, and experts are predicting a return to growth in 2022.
 In this episode of the McKinsey on Consumer and Retail podcast, McKinsey partners Sophie Marchessou and Emma Spagnuolo share their outlook for the industry.
+(Megan Lesko Pacchia and Kristi Weaver contributed to the research cited in this episode.)
 An edited transcript of their conversation with executive editor Monica Toriello follows.
 Subscribe to the podcast.

 Let’s meet our two beauty experts.
 Sophie Marchessou is a partner based in McKinsey’s Paris office.
 She’s been with McKinsey for over 12 years, and she lived in New Jersey for about eight of those years.
 She moved back to Paris in late 2019, and Sophie now leads McKinsey’s work with beauty companies globally.
 Emma Spagnuolo is a McKinsey partner who lives in New Jersey.
 Emma leads our work in the beauty industry in North America.
 She started her career at US-based retailers Abercrombie & Fitch and Bloomingdale’s, and she joined McKinsey about six years ago.